 With that in mind, it’s important to know that too much indoor humidity isn’t just uncomfortable – it can be bad for your home and your health.

-When the humidity level indoors is too high (above 50%), your home is susceptible to increased dust mite infestations, as well as mildew, mold growth and other bacteria.
+At this level, your home is susceptible to increased dust mite infestations, as well as mildew, mold growth and other bacteria.
 This can cause serious health issues for those who breathe in mold spores or are exposed to bacteria for long periods of time.

 Signs of High Humidity in Your Home